Go for Rubyists. Part 8. Concurrency in Go, Ruby and Elixir

 Inter-goroutine communication

-The communication model in Go lays somewhere in between a shared queue and messages.
+The communication model in Go lies somewhere in between a shared queue and messages.
 Golang uses so-called “channels” to pass messages/objects from one goroutine to another.
-The main difference with a shared queue is that channel is not shared among all goroutines, but you can manually decide, to which goroutines to provide an access to it.
-The main difference with messages of OTP’s Actor model is that in Elixir you pass message by the PID, but in Go anyone having a channel reference can read from it.
+The main difference with a shared queue is that a channel is not shared among all goroutines, but you can manually decide, to which goroutines to provide access to it.
+The main difference with messages of OTP’s Actor model is that in Elixir, you pass messages by the PID, but in Go, anyone having a channel reference can read from it.

 package main